dawgllk/melodia/melodia-backend/README.md

-# Melodia Backend
+# 🎵 Melodia Backend

-Melodia Backend is a Node.js and TypeScript REST API for searching songs via the Spotify API, managing users with JWT authentication, and storing user-specific liked songs with MongoDB.
+Melodia Backend is a Node.js and TypeScript REST API for handling music search, user authentication, and persistent liked songs using the Spotify API and MongoDB.

+---

 ## 🚀 Features

-- Search for songs using the Spotify API
+- 🔍 Search songs via the Spotify API
-- User registration and login (JWT)
+- 🔐 User registration and login with JWT authentication
+- ❤️ Like and unlike songs (persisted in database)
+- 📄 Retrieve user-specific liked songs
-- MongoDB integration with Mongoose
+- 🗄️ MongoDB integration with Mongoose
-- Clean route/controller/service architecture
+- 🧩 Clean architecture (routes, controllers, services)

+---

 ## 🛠 Tech Stack